Beamlink/CellularNetworkTester/README.md

 | [Other]           | configured SIMcard                                                                                |

 ## Setup
-1. Setup your Raspberry Pi with Raspberry Pi OS Lite.
+Setup your Raspberry Pi with Raspberry Pi OS Lite-
-   -a.
-Download the Raspberry Pi Imager- [Raspberry Pi Imager] (https://www.raspberrypi.com/software/) -b.
-Load the Raspberry Pi OS Lite onto the MicroSD Card using the imager, keep the following setting modifications in mind:
+1. Download the Raspberry Pi Imager- [Raspberry Pi Imager] (https://www.raspberrypi.com/software/)
+2. Load the Raspberry Pi OS Lite onto the MicroSD Card using the imager, keep the following setting modifications in mind:
    -Enable SSH
    -Set Username and Password
-       -Configure wirless LAN (to establish WiFi connectivity) -c.
-Insert the MicroSD in the SD slot on the Pi
+   -Configure wirless LAN (to establish WiFi connectivity)
+3. Insert the MicroSD in the SD slot on the Pi
-   -d.
-Power up the Pi and check its connectivity to the network using ``` ip -c a ```
+4. Power up the Pi and check its connectivity to the network using ``` ip -c a ```